Best Nursing Covers for Breastfeeding and Pumping

-The Bebe Au Lait is the premium offering in this space a d a reliable option.
+The Bebe Au Lait is the premium offering in this space and a reliable option.
 For the more budget conscious the Now Born range of covers offers a comparable experience.

-Both of these hit all the points on our list: breathable material (100% organic cotton), full coverage (dual straps to hold it in place), stress-free (open neckline to give you eye contact with your baby), packability (an easy storage pouch), and easy maintenance (machine washable).
+Both of these hit all the points on our list: breathable material (100% organic cotton), full coverage (dual straps to hold it in place), boned neckline to give you eye contact with your baby) packability (an easy storage pouch), and easy maintenance (machine washable).

 The biggest problem is deciding on the pattern that I like the most!